khawkins98/PDF-A-go-go/README.md

 Note this is an advanced feature and may require some customisation or adaptation.
 It is quite experimental.
 See more in https://github.com/khawkins98/PDF-A-go-go/pull/7

+- This currently has only been tested against iframes using meta redirects
+- CORS must be set correctly (this is best used when the source and target page are the same)
+- This may change to support user-based navigation to a PDF link and intercepting of the PDF load

 ---

 PDF-A-go-go includes smart handling for cases where a PDF URL initially returns an HTML page that triggers the actual PDF download.
 This is common with institutional repositories, document management systems, and academic websites.